Skip to content

 JAS Certification - HOW CAN IT ASSURE AN ORGANIC PRODUCT

-The Japanese started to be conscious of their food.
+The Japanese Started to be Conscious of Their Food

 When men started to be conscious about anything they ingested in their bodies, one of the most conscious ones was the Japanese.
 When industrialization boomed in Japan around the 1960s, people in the nation raised concerns about the pollution and other materials that could mess up their food raised on farms.
 The Japanese are curious as to what constitutes the food that they eat.
 This started the commercialization of organic products.
 Because of the Japanese's consciousness of what is in their food, sellers and dealers would commercialize their chemical-free items.
 Because of the wide popularity of organic food, there was a need to set standards to know what "true" organic food is.